 Over the last year the Biodiversity Group has continued to maintain the wild wildflower areas on the Green opposite the Village Hall.
 In addition bee friendly flowers and bulbs have been planted around the fruit trees that have been planted in previous years.
 We have continued to cut the grass on the verge along the gated road and the Dairy Ground Spinney with the hope that more wild flowers will appear.

 Stretton-on-Fosse Apple Juice: we have now sold some 500 bottles of our juice this year and made a profit which is being donated to the Playground Fund.
 All the apples came from the orchards and gardens in the parish.

 Membership: £10 per annum, new members welcome.
 The club programme typically covers 2 talks, 2 non Stretton garden visits, plant sales and 2 walks around Stretton gardens.
 We also run the Annual Village Show.

-20th June 3pm - Visit to Rockcliffe Gardens near Stow £10
+Wednesday 20th June 3pm - Leave village 2.30pm to visit Rockcliffe Gardens near Stow £10

 Contact Chris Long-Leather 01608 663863 or firstname.lastname@example.org